How To Tell If Your SEO Is Working: Guide To Auditing Your SEO Agency

 Either way, it’s a great idea to give your agency the benefit of the doubt before jumping to conclusions.
 These SEO KPIs will provide some interesting talking points.

-If you need a professional SEO company to manage ongoing efforts, keep us in mind as things progress.
+If you need professional SEO services to manage ongoing efforts, keep us in mind as things progress.
 Complete your audit.
 Have a conversation with your current agency.
 And if things can’t correct course, it may be time to look elsewhere.
 We’d be honored to be one of the companies you would consider to partner with.